Vukodlok/FreeCodeCamp-Projects/README.md

 - Bisection Method Square Root - Use Python to create a square root approximation algorithm with the bisection method.
 This was part of FCC's Scientific Computing with Python course.
 - Arithmetic Formatter - Use Python to create a program to format addition and subtractin problems into vertical column style problems.
 This was part of FCC's Scientific Computing with Python course.
 - Password Generator - Use the Python libraries re, secrets, and string to create a random password generator program.
 This was part of FCC's Scientific Computing with Python course.
 - Shortest Path Algorithm - Use Python to create an algorithm for the shortest path of a spanning tree diagram.
 This was part of FCC's Scientific Computing with Python course.
+- Tower of Hanoi Algorithm - Use Python to create an algorithm to solve the Tower of Hanoi problem using recursion.
+This was part of FCC's Scientific Computing with Python course.